Annefeng/PBK-QC-pipeline/README.md

 - QC within European samples (metrics may be affected by ancestry; `scripts 09-13`)
 	- Remove samples that fail sex check (--check-sex)
-	- Absolute value of autosomal heterozygosity rate deviating 3 or 5sd from the mean (--het)
+	- Absolute value of autosomal heterozygosity rate deviating from the mean (--het)
 	- Identify unrelated Individuals (Pi_hat <0.2) within European samples
 	- Remove SNPs that show batch associations
 		- Regress each batch indicator on SNPs, adjusting for sex (empirically pick a threshold)